skip to main content

 Lower Eyelid Blepharoplasty (Puffy Pockets and Loose Skin)

 There are a host of changes that occur to the lower lids over time, exacerbated by genetics, sun damage and other environmental factors.
 Skin laxity, fat prolapse, eyelid laxity, hollow depressions and mid-face descent all lead to various eyelid appearances.
 Each patient requires a thorough evaluation to determine which factors contribute to their appearance.
 A procedure called a lower eyelid blepharoplasty can help to address these various aging changes.
 Through either an internal and/or external eyelid incision beneath the lashes, skin can be tightened, fat can be removed or contoured and the eyelid can be supported to help improve the overall appearance.
 In some cases, a medium depth acid peel will be performed in conjunction to help with skin tightening.
 This surgery can be done in combination with upper eyelid or eyebrow surgery and is typically performed with sedation and local anesthesia.
-A thorough discussion with Dr. Zwick or Dr. Mehta will create a tailored approach to each patient and answer any questions related to the procedure.
+Through a thorough discussion with Dr. Zhao or Dr. Mehta, they will answer any questions related to the procedure and create a tailored approach for each patient's specific needs.

 Image of woman with puffy bags under eyes with before text and image to the right with puffy bags gone with after text